Superhands89/SitefinityClientSideFormValidationMVC/README.md

 # Open Source License

-<p>If your application is open source and under a GNU GPL v3 compatible license, then you can use easyScrollDots without a commercial license.</p>
+<p>If your application is open source and under a GNU GPL v3 compatible license, then you can use SitefinityClientSideFormValidationMVC without a commercial license.</p>